namnguyen0303/LocalEventFinder/README.md

 # Local Event Finder

-Submitted by: Nam Nguyen - z23539620

-Youtube Link for the presentation: https://www.youtube.com/watch?v=da_7NHdfZCQ
+Youtube Link for the presentation:
 ## **Table of Contents**
 1. Overview
 2. Product Spec